hjue/javascript-node.tmbundle/README.md

     osascript -e 'tell app "TextMate" to reload bundles'

 Alternately, in TextMate, from your drop down menu, select Bundles -> Bundle Editor -> Reload Bundles.
+Be aware that in TextMate's configuration the path to node is present.
+Select TextmMate -> Preferences.. -> Advanced -> Shell Variables and change the PATH variable.

 ## Credits